#4 The Perfection Ideal & Psychic Homeostasis

-Our western culture really has no one-for-one equivalent that can capture the depth and breadth of the contextual universality of dharma.
-Like gravity, more is known of dharma from its observational qualities and effects rather than its actual material composition.
+Our western culture has no one-for-one translatable equivalent for dharma.
+None can capture the all-encompassing depth and breadth of the ancient philosophical, psychological and religious subtleties of its nature.
+Dharma is experiential; like gravity, more is known of dharma from its observational qualities and effects rather than its actual material composition.

-Adopting dharma within English usage, as another addition among the abundance of words and phrases from other cultures and nationalities, would add another page in its longstanding heritage.
+Commonly adopting dharma within English usage, as another addition among the abundance of words and phrases from other cultures and nationalities, would add another invaluable page in this longstanding tradition.
 Whether applied correctly or not, the use of say “yoga” or “karma” is virtually ubiquitous throughout the English spoken world these days.
-So why not dharma especially since its Sanskrit etymology is fundamental to any appreciation of the rich cultural and philosophic origins that underlies both yoga and karma?
+So why not dharma, especially since its Sanskrit etymology is essential for any dedicated appreciation of the richly applied cultural and philosophic origins that underlies both yoga and karma?

-Within human consciousness, the self can discipline to access, observe and participate directly with the thermal activity of the psyche.
-There it is revealed why dharma subsumes both method (yoga) and action (karma) in human affairs.
-The Vedas attest to this hierarchy.
 All Hindu, Jain and Buddhist ascetic and religious traditions are built around this one principle.
-Indeed, there are other world religions and lengthy, meticulous philosophic commentary that elaborately coordinate an essence of dharma; but none, save perhaps Tao, are as uniquely singular and all-inclusive with the universal extension of space, time and consciousness.
+Indeed, there are other world religions and lengthy, meticulous philosophic discourse that elaborately coordinate an essence of dharma; but none, save perhaps Tao, are as uniquely singular and all-inclusive of space and time so intimately integrated into the fabric of one’s personal and social behavior.

-We, as human individuals, and by consensual agreement as groups, inherently attune to dharma’s thermal dynamic as morality, an innate, life-affirming force perpetually trending toward correct and ethical behavior.
-Personally and socially, dharma’s theme is simplicity; always guiding the individual with a common sense approach to do the right thing
+We, sentient beings all, inherently attune to dharma’s thermal impulse from the psyche as morality.
+We intuitively sense it as an innate, life-affirming force perpetually trending toward rectitude.
+Dharma’s character and essential theme is simplicity; always guiding the individual with an uncluttered, common sense rationale to do the right thing

-Some may think it a psychological overreach to assert such a prominent role to morality and the dynamics of dharma.
-However, the Eastern attitude of dharma as an inherent moral compass is not an idea without foundation among several “baby labs” in the United States.
-Some studies had concluded that babies are born with a “moral sense of right and wrong”1 and may exhibit that binary distinction as early as 18-24 months.
+Some may think it a psychological overreach to assert such a prominent role to morality within the life process.
+However, the Eastern belief of dharma as a built-in moral compass is not a concept without foundation here in the West.
+Research studies have concluded that babies are born with a moral sense of right and wrong 1 and may exhibit that binary distinction as early as 18-24 months.

-With thermodynamics the vanguard, quantum physicists transformed all of that theosophical amphigory.
-A special nod goes to Erwin Schrödinger for bringing forward the undeniable interactivity of human consciousness in the most simple and elegant way.
+With thermodynamics the vanguard, quantum physicists have transformed all of that theosophical amphigory.
+A special nod goes to Erwin Schrödinger and his Cat for bringing forward the undeniable, interactive universe of human consciousness in a most simple and elegant way.

 C.G.
 Jung’s Ideal of Personality